grego3/pool-tracker/README.txt

 Title: Pool Tracker
 Author: Daniel Laufer
 Live Site: http://pool-tracker-dlaufer1.c9users.io/
-(Please Note: the first time you visit the live site, the web host may bring up a splash screen warning that this is a development environment and just click "Preview" to view the site.)
+(Please Note: the first time you visit the live site, the web host may bring up a splash screen warning that this is a cloud development environment.
+Just click "Preview" to view the site.)

 CONTENTS OF THIS FILE
 ---------------------